720kb/ndm/README.md

 **Support?**

-Just open an issue we'll be in touch.
+Just open an issue, we'll be in touch.

 ### Core team